turbot/steampipe-docs/docs/cloud/reference/query-filter.md

 <br />

+Note that the query filter is parsed and processed by the Steampipe API, not passed to a backend database - there's no need to worry about SQL injection.
+In fact, the schema of the query reflects the API output, and is entirely abstracted from the backend storage implementation.

 Note that this filter capability is not subject to SQL injection attacks, as it is parsed and processed by the Steampipe API, not passed to a backend database.
 In fact, the schema of the query reflects the API output, and is entirely abstracted from the backend storage implementation.